 Ehlers-Danlos Syndrome is a group of hereditary connective tissue disorders that causes a change in the protein, collagen.
-Collagen gives structure to our connective tissue and maintains the integrity of most organ systems in our body, from our heart to our skin, to our ligaments, tendons, and muscles.
+Collagen gives structure to your connective tissue and maintains the integrity of most organ systems in your body.
+This means including everything from your heart to your skin, ligaments, tendons, and muscles.

 The most prevalent EDS types, of which there are 13, is hypermobile EDS (hEDS), formerly known as EDS type 3.
 In clients with abnormal collagen, the ligaments are weak and lack stiffness.
 Additionally, tendons are subject to tearing, compromising the stability of the joints.
 Treatment should be provided and exercise prescribed with this in mind.

 Other types, like EDS type 4, have other symptoms in addition to acrogeria and other observable conditions.
 In this case, patients with vascular EDS have symptoms that include severe uterine, digestive, and arterial complications, which are not often seen in EDS types outside of Type 4.

 Hypermobile EDS Symptoms

-The most commonly recognized symptom of hEDS is joint hypermobility with symptoms of musculoskeletal pain and complications of joint instability such as recurrent subluxations or dislocations.
+The most commonly recognized symptom of hEDS is joint hypermobility with symptoms of musculoskeletal pain and complications of joint instability.
+This includes recurrent subluxations or dislocations.
 The disorder also comes with a host of associated co-morbidities, such as dysautonomia, gastrointestinal dysfunction, and mast cell activation disorder to name just a few.
 To put it lightly, patients experience many symptoms after an EDS diagnosis.